kwur/new-kwur-site/_posts/2011-04-14-interview-with-lukas-ligeti-sat-41611.md

 ---
 <div class="pf-content">
   <p>
-    This Saturday, 4/16/11, at around 11:30 AM, I'll be conducting a live interview with <a href="http://www.lukasligeti.com/">Lukas Ligeti</a>, avant-garde composer and percussionist and, yes, the son of Gyorgy Ligeti.&nbsp; This is in anticipation of Ligeti traveling to St. Louis for a solo performance on Friday, 4/29/11, under the auspices of the HEARding Cats artists' collective.&nbsp; The details are at <a href="http://heardingcatscollective.org/?p=510">this link&nbsp;</a>:
+    This Saturday, 4/16/11, at around 11:30 AM, I'll be conducting a live interview with <a href="http://www.lukasligeti.com/">Lukas Ligeti</a>, avant-garde composer and percussionist and, yes, the son of Gyorgy Ligeti.
+This is in anticipation of Ligeti traveling to St. Louis for a solo performance on Friday, 4/29/11, under the auspices of the HEARding Cats artists' collective.
+The details are at <a href="http://heardingcatscollective.org/?p=510">this link </a>:
   </p>

   <p>